 Once correctly sited, we begin to look at energy efficiency.
-A tight efficient building will create space that uses less resources to heat, cool, light & power, and will create space that provides more physical comfort.
+A tight efficient building will create space that uses less energy to heat, cool, light & power, and will create space that provides greater physical comfort.
 Key considerations when looking at your building include:

 Conservation of Resources

 - Highly energy efficient building systems, products & fixtures

 - Use of renewable energy systems and resources